velvia/presentations/2014-filodb/filodb.md

 - All the advantages of Cassandra over HDFS: simplicity, HA, cross-datacenter replication
 - Scales much better for large numbers of versions or datasets
 - OTOH, with versioning, achieving data locality is much harder

 ---

+## Wait, but I thought Cassandra was columnar?

+- Cassandra/CQL groups values from each logical row together.
+See [this explanation](http://www.slideshare.net/DataStax/understanding-how-cql3-maps-to-cassandras-internal-data-structure).
+    + Reading a subset of columns still incurs high I/O cost
+- FiloDB stores values from the same column together on disk, minimizing I/O for OLAP queries
+- FiloDB is designed for a virtually unlimited number of tables.
+Cassandra will OOM with lots of CFs.
+- Also, FiloDB does not require the data to have a primary key.

+---